djaus2/CC2650SensorTag-CS/README.md

 Also there is option to display RAW data.

 Further versions could implement:
+- Rather than in Notifications mode,  implement **Poll mode to read data directly from sensors** (Done but needs testinG)
 - A Headless version of the code
 - An integration with the [Azure IoT Gateway SDK](https://github.com/Azure/azure-iot-gateway-sdk/) This SDK does support the CC2650 tag as an example using the RPI3 but the code is only for Linux running on the RPI3